fbpx

 “the golden light crystallises and silently in the morning thou fliest upwards.”

 Creative inspiration and available libido (psychological energy) are both necessary for this process of renewal.
-In fact, this capacity for change and renewal is one of the hallmarks of healthy psychology.
+This capacity for change and renewal is one of the hallmarks of healthy psychology.
 By contrast, one of the easiest ways to identify a neurosis is by the individual’s inability to change, renew, reimagine or in psychoanalytic terms, to re-symbolise, a way of being in the world that is no longer functioning optimally.

 It is not only normal but necessary to encounter adversity.
 It is part of the human condition and that which facilitates growth and increased capacity.
 Naturally, we would not grow if we were never challenged to do so.
-Growth beyond a certain way of being always involved overcoming a certain stuckness and previous level of adaptation, skill set, resilience, habits, thoughts and so on.
+Growth beyond a certain way of being always involves overcoming a certain stuckness and previous level of adaptation, skill set, resilience, habits, thoughts and so on.

 A neurosis as Freud pointed out is a form of “repetition compulsion”.
 Enacting a behaviour or set of behaviours repeatedly, in response to a consistent stimulus (challenge) that is dysfunctional.
 In other words, I keep doing the same thing but hoping for a different result.
 The subject in this instance is continually coming up against the same or a very similar threshold but is unable to successfully cross it.
-They are unable to successfully renew themselves and repeatedly serve up an existing version of their identity and adaptive self, despite it producing a less than ideal result.
+They are unable to successfully renew themselves and repeatedly serve up an existing version of their identity and adaptive self, despite it producing a less-than-ideal result.
 To return to our metaphor of Groundhog Day, this is the experience of being endlessly on repeat, and simply unable to enact something new.
-Forced toe endlessly repeat the mistakes of the past.
+Forced to endlessly repeat the mistakes of the past.

 The reasons for neurosis are complex and go beyond the focus of this post.
-I want to point out only two consistent characteristics of what this failure looks like: a manifest lack of creativity and an inability to assimilate a past event.
+I want to point out only two consistent characteristics of what this failure looks like a manifest lack of creativity and an inability to assimilate a past event.

 One way to break this deadlock is provided by psychoanalysis broadly speaking, and in the focused context here, by Jungian psychoanalysis, more specifically.
 This is through the engagement with symbols and symbolisation.
 Symbols are the gateways to rebirth.
 Symbols allow us to move beyond a state that has become sterile and no longer serves us.
 The engagement with a living symbol allows for continual renewal, increasing insight (consciousness), refinement, meaning and individuation.